Denza (musician)

-Denza (born March 14, 1993) is the stage name of the Dutch music producer Dimitri van Bronswijk.
+Dimitri van Bronswijk (born March 14, 1993), known professionally as Denza, is a Dutch music producer.
 His obsession for the Harder Styles convinced him to produce music himself in 2009.

 In the beginning of 2013, Marcel Woods of 2-Dutch discovered Denza's tracks and signed him at his own record label Dutch Master Works.
 From there, Denza started to develop his own sound - Euphoric Hardstyle - which reached the ears of Q-dance, Scantraxx, and Be Yourself Music.
 After that, Denza released his music on Derailed Traxx, X-Bone, and Gearbox.
 Denza signed with Dirty Workz at the start of 2016.